 Expert Workplace Investigators

-Independent workplace investigations which stand up to scrutiny
+Impartial workplace investigations which stand up to scrutiny

 Verita is an experienced independent workplace investigator having carried out nearly 400 investigations into private and public organisations over more than 20 years.
 We are renowned for our methodical and impartial approach to workplace investigations which lead to outcomes that subjects and their employers can trust.

-Our independent investigations draw on our HR expertise and extensive experience to ensure each workplace investigation is carried out rapidly and thoroughly.
+We draw on our HR expertise and extensive experience to ensure each workplace investigation is carried out rapidly and thoroughly.

 We have conducted workplace investigations for a variety of private sector firms in IT, tech and finance, as well as government and regulated sectors such as healthcare and charities.
 Each requires specialist knowledge to effectively evaluate evidence and deliver findings that meet the highest levels of challenge.